BIOVYN. SUSTAINABILITY THROUGH INNOVATION.

 To make it happen several key pieces of the jigsaw first needed to come together.

-INEOS O&P in Köln, Germany, was instrumental in securing the biomass – the raw material – to ensure it could satisfactorily be converted to bio-ethylene.
+INEOS O&P in Köln, Germany, has been instrumental in securing the biomass – the raw material – to ensure it could satisfactorily be converted to bio-ethylene.

-And converting this bio-ethylene to produce BIOVYN was only made possible through a robust and transparent standard developed by the globally-respected Roundtable for Sustainable Biomaterials (RSB).
+And converting this bio-ethylene to produce BIOVYN has only been made possible through a robust and transparent standard developed by the globally-respected Roundtable for Sustainable Biomaterials (RSB).
 Once the jigsaw was complete, INOVYN needed customers.

 “This product is a true leader in the emerging circular bio-economy,” said executive director Rolf Hogan.